 The currency exchange is famous for its profit-making opportunities.
-Today, these are open for any individual with a computer and trading software.
-However, high returns never come with low risks.
-Inexperienced newbies may see their balance deplete rapidly.
-Very often, they fall victim to recklessness or the same misconceptions.
+Today, thanks to computer and trading software any individual has access to these opportunities.
+However, higher returns always have higher risks.
+An inexperienced “newbie” may see their balance deplete rapidly or fall victim to recklessness.

-The primary quality for a trader is the willingness to take responsibility.
+An important quality for a good trader is the willingness to take responsibility.
 Every Forex rookie ought to keep this in mind.
 Some of your trades will win, while others will lose.
 The win ratio may not be perfect all the time.
-Hence, it is imperative to acknowledge the losses and stay calm.
+So, it is imperative to acknowledge the losses and stay calm.
 Here are the most common blunders of Forex trading beginners.

 1. Poor Trading Knowledge

 It is impossible to reap consistent returns from scratch.
 First, you have to gain adequate experience.
-According to stats, the most likely winners are self-confident traders with a rigorous risk management approach.
-The most common newbie mistake is a lack of practical experience.
+According to stats, the most likely winners are self-confident traders with a rigorous risk-management approach.
+The most common newbie mistake is the lack of practical experience.

 Real Forex puts your own finance at stake.
-Thus, refrain from taking too much risk from the outset.
+So refrain from taking too many risks at first.
 Most newbies start with currency pairs.
 The most popular ones, such as EUR/USD, have ample market liquidity and volumes.
-This means a seller may always find a buyer and vice versa.
+This means a seller can always find a buyer and vice versa.
 The trading of major pairs improves the overall understanding of the process and Forex cash flow in general.

 2. Trading without a Plan

 Another common error is opening a trade without a plan.
-With no clear direction, you make flawed decisions that result in substantial loss.
-Any thoughtful course of action includes risk management, as well as the entrance/exit strategy for each trade.
+With no clear direction, you can make flawed decisions that result in substantial loss.
+Any thoughtful course of action includes risk management, as well as an entrance/exit strategy for each trade you open.

 3. Ignoring Stop-Loss

 This order is advisable for any trade.
 Otherwise, unfavorable price movements could cause sizeable loss.
 The tool hedges risks, as the trade is executed automatically once a predetermined price is reached.
 You may set the limit even after entering the trade.
-A vital risk-control measure, it reduces financial and asset losses in case of failed trades.
+This is a vital risk-control measure, as it reduces financial and asset losses in the case of failed trades.

 4. Risking Too Much

 Success in the currency exchange is based on patience and perseverance.
-Emotional decisions should always be avoided.
-Weigh up the potential rewards and risks before opening a position.
+Avoid making an emotional decision at all costs.
+Weigh the potential rewards and risks before opening a position.